Energy in California: Regulatory policy

 The California Energy Commission is the primary energy policy and planning agency.
 As of 2017, California is a deregulated electricity market.
 It has a number of electric load-serving entities, including as of 2015 six investor-owned utilities (IOU), 46 publicly owned utilities, 4 electric cooperatives, 3 community choice aggregators, and 22 electric service providers.
 Major investor-owned utilities, regulated by the California Public Utilities Commission, include Southern California Edison, Pacific Gas & Electric, and San Diego Gas & Electric.
 The remaining 3 IOUs are Pacificorp, Bear Valley Electric, and Liberty Utilities.

 California has a regional transmission organization called CAISO covering its state, but is not merged with the rest of the Western United States; merging has been a major policy discussion with proposals considered in 2017 and 2018.

+In 2025, California passed AB 845 to push forward the creation of a western RTO as part the Pathways Initiative started by utility regulators in Oregon, New Mexico, California, Arizona, and Washington.

 California's investor-owned utilities were transitioning to time-of-use pricing, with SD&E slated to roll it out in 2019 and the others rolling it out in 2020.